bozovicboban/Weakest-Link/README.md

 # Weakest-Link
-Inspired by the Warcraft 3 map
+Inspired by the Warcraft 3 map.

 The Sounds and Units folders have not been included.